Trump, allies ramp up attacks over Ukraine call furor as Dems hit gas on impeachment

 The White House and congressional Democrats moved into a state of total political war in the wake of this week's stunning document dumps, historic testimony and impeachment inquiry launch over President Trump's July phone call with the Ukrainian president.

-With the transcript of that call and the related whistleblower complaint now public -- and the director of national intelligence giving his account to a House committee Thursday -- the battle between these two branches of government is truly joined.
+With the transcript of that call and the related whistleblower complaint now public -- and the acting director of national intelligence giving his account to a House committee Thursday -- the battle between these two branches of government is truly joined.
 And neither side is giving an inch.

 TRUMP DEMANDS SCHIFF RESIGN OVER 'PARODY' READING OF UKRAINE CALL